Purposeful Living

 When the season wears long, he is there showing his love in action.

-3. When life is hard, I trust God to set me in a spacious place in his perfect timing.
+3. When it’s hard to cherish life, we trust God to put us in a spacious place in his perfect timing.

 In the original language, the spacious place is figurative for freedom from stress and anxiety.
 The spacious place is more than a wide-open field with wildflowers and open skies.